giovdellap/ArchiGPT/Project Dataset/Teamify/Student_Doc.md

 ## CONTAINER_NAME: Teamify

 ### DESCRIPTION:
+Manages and displays user account, personal and shared agenda including tasks and events, notifications, live chat, teams and polls.

 ### USER STORIES:
 1) As a user, I want to create an account, so that I can use the application.